There is no better way to reduce your carbon footprint and save tons of money than investing in a solar system for your home.

 How Many Solar Panels to Power A House in the UK?

-Assuming you’ll use 300W solar panels, you need 17 solar panels to power a house in the UK.
+Assuming you’ll use 400-watt solar modules, you need 13 solar panels to power a house in the UK.

 Can Solar Panels Power A House During A Power Outage?